-Observed weather and bar conditions are updated every four hours or more frequently if there is a significant change in weather.
-Marine Information Broadcasts on Channel 16 VHF-FM are conducted by the Coast Guard when hazardous bar conditions and restrictions are put into place or are lifted.
-Mariners are strongly encouraged to monitor channel 16 VHF-FM for all notices and weather updates.
+Observed weather and bar conditions are updated every four hours or more frequently if there is a significant change.
+Marine Information Broadcasts on Channel 16 VHF FM are conducted by the Coast Guard when hazardous bar conditions and restrictions are put into place or are lifted.
+Mariners are strongly encouraged to monitor channel 16 VHF/FM for all notices and weather updates.

-The AM radio broadcast is audible within a 3-mile radius from the Coast Guard Station in Brookings.
-It provides a continual broadcast on radio station 1610 AM with the latest bar conditions, bar restrictions, and local weather.
+The AM radio broadcast is audible within a 3-mile radius from the Coast Guard Station in Bandon.
+It provides a continual broadcast on radio station 1610 AM containing bar conditions, bar restrictions, and